spieg16/stereo-display/README.md

 ```

 The live detail is still preserved for display and Last.fm when ACRCloud provides it.

+If a later recognition identifies the same recording with more descriptive live metadata—for example changing `Sivad (Live)` to `Sivad (Live at the Cellar Door, Washington, DC - December 1970)`—the app upgrades the active metadata without treating it as a track change.
+Playback timing, confirmation state, and scrobble eligibility are preserved, while artwork and Last.fm Now Playing are refreshed using the improved metadata.

 A separate protection exists for different-artist changes.